 Emergency Preparedness.
 Practices and plans must be in place not only to handle crime situations or the threat of crime, but to handle weather emergencies like tornadoes, earthquakes, power failures and lockdown conditions.
 Are drills established and practiced for such situations?
 Are evacuation plans posted?
 Do people understand what is expected should there be a lockdown?
 (See Sidebar: What’s a Lockdown?)

 Physical Security.
 Physical security typically starts at the front door, and often before anyone even reaches the front door of a property.
+In some cases, a change of a door is needed, with companies such as https://www.doorsplus.com.au/store-locator/perth-doors/ being used to help do this.
 Is the property gated?
 Gated properties tend to be safer than those that are not gated.
 Must building users and visitors check in with door people when entering the property?
 Do building users have identification badges with them or go through metal detectors when entering the property?
 With COVID, are technologies in place to monitor the temperatures of large numbers of people entering the facility?

 Outdoor Security.
 Are there hidden areas around the facility that might invite crime?
 Is the property adequately well-lit at night?
 Are high definition “smart” cameras installed as well as “zero-light” camera systems?
 Smart cameras are triggered by movement.
 Zero-light cameras can take crystal clear images day or night.

 Access control.
 How easy is it for staffers as well as vendors to enter the building, day or night?
 What protective measures are in place and how often are these measures updated?
 Larger commercial facilities in major cities often have several access control measures in place.
 However, facilities in less populated suburban areas may have very few.
 Remember what we said earlier, “anything that can happen just about anywhere can happen in your building.”